luislucena16/keepers-jobs-monitor/README.md

 npx serverless offline
 ```

-It will start sending an alert every 5 minutes, which will look something like this:
+**Note**: It will start sending an alert every 5 minutes, which will look something like this:
 ![Jobs Alert](jobs-alert.png)

 ## 🏗️ Architecture